Nottoway Plantation – Why You Should NOT Tour This Plantation

 One of the most disturbing things about the Nottoway Plantation is that it is one of the biggest plantations in the US, which saw almost 300 enslaved people working the grounds at a time.
 While other plantations in the US have accepted the past, Nottoway Plantation has chosen to brush everything under an exceptionally well-preserved rug.

-You can tour here, host an event, stay here or eat here and never hear a thing about the violence and forced labor of slavery.
-The enslaved people that made the place what it is today mentioned nowhere.
+You can tour here, host an event, stay here, or eat here and never hear a thing about the violence and forced labor of slavery.
+The enslaved people who made the place what it is today are mentioned nowhere.

 Because of this, Nottoway Plantation is consistently in the news.
-Nottoway gets and is slammed for covering up the dark past.
+Nottoway is criticized for covering up its dark past.
 Nottoway Plantation will continue to face criticism until it acknowledges and educates visitors about its role in crimes against humanity.

 Nottoway Plantation’s Crimes

-• There’s no database on the enslaves, and great lengths have been taken to hide it.
+- There’s no database on the enslaved, and great lengths have been taken to hide it.

 Bottom Line: I disagree with the concept of people being allowed to tour a plantation and only see the glamorous romanticized gardens and mansions.
 This, to me, presents a false illusion that does more damage than good – it enables ignorance.